omerwe/LEAP/leap/README.md

 **3)** A complete end-to-end usage example is provided with the LEAP source files, and can be invoked via the script leap_pipeline.sh.
 This example estimates liabilities for a small balanced case-control dataset.
 The dataset was simulated with 50% heritability and  0.1% prevalence.
-It included 500 cases, 500 controls, 499 causal SNPs, 100 unusually differentiated SNPs and 10000 SNPs differentiated with FST=0.01.
-Causal SNPs are called csnp\<i\>, and unusually differentiated SNPs are called dsnp\<i\>.
+It included 500 cases, 500 controls, 499 causal SNPs and 10000 SNPs differentiated with FST=0.01.
+Causal SNPs are called csnp\<i\>.
 The original liabilities for this file are available in the file dataset1.phe.liab (but this file is not used by LEAP).

 -----------------